SPH73/esse-app/README.md

 After added the custom error pages and about page with an error in the live site I have discovered that the custom 500 error page isn't rendering.
 I will attempt to fix both and leave a comment if so.

+Running collectstatic again has not resolved the custom error page not rendering but going to a page that doesn't exist renders the 404 error page.
+Edit: The about page error has been fixed so I cannot see if the 500 page is working now. but as there are no more broken links found thus far it is possible I will not find out before submitting.

+A missing curly bracket on the get_absolute_url link from the profile.html to the album_detail.html has been resolved.
+Not sure how it went missing but it was found and fixed.

+A login with staff status has been created to use for assessment:
+username: testuser
+email: testuser@email.com
+password: testpass123

 ## Deployment

 This project as aforementioned is version controlled in [Github](https://github.com/sph73) and deployed on Heroku.
 All sensitive data is excluded from verison control and saved in a docker-compose.yml that was used to build and run the docker container.
 They have also been added to the Heroku settings config vars.